wso2/jaggery/README.md

-jaggery - The delicious Javascript framework
+{jaggery.js} - The delicious Javascript framework
 ============================================

 Jaggery is a framework to write webapps and HTTP-focused web services for all aspects of the application: front-end, communication, Server-side logic and persistence in pure Javascript.
 One of the intents of this framework is to reduce the gap between writing web apps and web services.
 Importantly, Jaggery is open-source and released under Apache 2.0